nightzero/jsonvalidation/README.md

 # jsonvalidation
-Playground for evaluating json validation
+Playground for evaluating json validation from rest